 We conduct education to ensure that store personnel act with the highest priority placed on personal safety and with crime prevention in mind, in ways such as greeting customers in a cheerful and spirited manner.
-In addition to the following measures implemented by headquarters, we are cooperating with the police and the Japan Franchise Association in efforts to prevent crimes against the convenience store industry as a whole.
+Our headquarters is cooperating with the police and the Japan Franchise Association in efforts to prevent crimes against the convenience store industry as a whole.